Challenging a decision about PIP or other benefits

 appeal to an independent panel called a tribunal (Citizens Advice).

-An appeal can be complicated and challenging so do not be afraid to ask for emotional or practical help from relatives, friends, a support worker or health professional.
+An appeal can be complicated and challenging so ask for emotional or practical help from relatives, friends, a support worker or health professional.

 When appealing to a tribunal you will need: